-Corrugated packaging & displays is a $29.8 billion a year industry that is vital to U.S. distribution systems.
+Corrugated packaging & displays is a $30.5 billion a year industry that is vital to U.S. distribution systems.
 It is the most frequently used shipping material because it is cost-effective, lightweight, functional, innovative, versatile and sustainable.

-Over 1,200 corrugated manufacturing and design facilities promote innovation and provide new careers in almost 1,000 U.S. cities and towns.
+Employment opportunities for new graduates across the U.S. Over 1,166 corrugated manufacturing and design facilities promote innovation and provide new careers in almost 1,000 U.S. cities and towns.

 Through ICPF, the corrugated industry seeks student interns and new graduates with majors in packaging, graphic design, marketing & sales, business, engineering, supply chain management, environmental science and related fields.